Serms1999/NeoVim-Configuration/README.md

 > You need to have `ghcup` installed to use `hls` (haskell)

 You can find a wide list [here](https://github.com/williamboman/mason-lspconfig.nvim#available-lsp-servers).

+### Treesitter

+Treesitter improves syntax highlighting.
+It also gives us the ability to refactor code as well as navigate throw definitions and usages of variables or functions.

 ## Usage